-If you’re a videographer, filmmaker, streamer, or content creator of any type, chances are you’ve encountered animated backgrounds.
+If you’re a videographer, filmmaker, streamer, or content creator, chances are you’ve encountered animated backgrounds.

-Even if you’ve never used them, these backgrounds can be found anywhere.
-From news broadcasts, to YouTube videos, to conference calls, animated backgrounds are a great way to stand out.
+From news broadcasts to YouTube videos to conference calls, animated backgrounds are a great way to stand out.

-In order to avoid this, we’ve compiled a list of some of the best places to find high quality animated backgrounds, as well as included some important things to consider if you’re going to use an animated background.
+To avoid this, we’ve compiled a list of some of the best places for animated video backgrounds and included some crucial things to consider if you use a vibrant background.

 You might also like the Best Free Movie End Credits Makers